-The library’s Listening Room currently contains 5,622 records, 1,396 cassettes, and 116 CDS covering many styles of music and featuring several collector’s items.
+The library’s Listening Room currently contains 5,622 tapes, 1,396 cassettes, and over 120 CDS covering many styles of music and featuring several collector’s items.

 It features an especially extensive collection of 78 rpm records including the music of master musicians such as Bal Gandharva, Zhohra Bai, Janaki Bai, Malka Jan, Gauhar Jan, Sundara Bai, Lakshmi Bai, Pyara Jan, Rasoolan Bai, Pyara Saheb, Roshanara Begum and Angurbala.
 Most of these have been transferred to cassettes for the convenience of listeners.
 We also have a valuable collection of Natya Sangeet, Lavni, Bhav Geets Bhajans, Abhang and comic songs, also available on cassette.